 All ground floor.
 One double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen.
 Sitting room with dining area.

 Oil central heating.
-Electric oven and hob, microwave, fridge, washing machine, TV, DVD.
+Electric oven and hob, microwave, fridge, washing machine, TV, DVD, WiFi.
 All fuel and power inc. in rent.
 Bed linen inc. in rent.
 Off road parking for 2 cars.
 Bike storage available.
 Private gravelled sitting area with furniture with unrestricted use of main garden and wildlife lake facilities.
 Coarse fishing available on well-stocked private lake.
 Dogs welcome.
 Sorry, no smoking.
 Shops and pubs 2 miles.
 Beach 3 miles.
 Note: The owner's two-acre garden is involved in the National Garden Scheme in aid of approved charities, so there are a few open days for the public throughout the summer months (guests are welcome to attend).

 At a glance

 - Garden / Patio

 About the location